faasm/faasm/docs/kubernetes.md

 ## Deplying Faasm to K8s

-You can deply Faasm with:
+You can deploy Faasm with:

 ```bash
 # Bare-metal/ GKE/ AKS